DarkCreekWay/DirectoryStructures/src/CLI/_app.docs/docs/en/readme.md

   since with an increasing number of files in a directory, many computer systems need longer for the listing.

-A proven directory structure to further or new directories to transfer is not possible without further ado.
+However, it is not easy to transfer a proven directory structure to additional or new directories.

 The use of e.g. the **copy & paste** function of the Microsoft Windows Explorer is not possible, because not only the structure, but also all files are copied.